Table of Contents

 - Dispatch the Shipment: Warehouse allows the package of orders, preparation of shipping documents and loading of goods into the right vehicle for delivery.

 - Pick Goods: Warehouse helps in the selection of goods out of the storage areas.

 - Dispatch the Goods to Storage: warehouse carries out the activity of dispatching the goods to the storage after proper identification has been given to the goods.

 Advantages of Warehouse

 Some of the advantages of the warehouse are;

 - Conservation of capital.

 - Reduced investment risk.

-- The warehouse could serve as sales office or purchasing office resulting in lower costs for the combined facility.
+- The warehouse could serve as a sales office or purchase office resulting in lower costs for the combined facility.